JaimeHyland/Mellifera/README.md

 - Elise has a phobia of committing to spending money when she's not sure how much the total is going to be, so she's liable to keep clear of pay-per-click advertising until she can be very sure that it's going to substantially more than pay for itself.

-- The DACH region is home to a variety of charities interested in the protection (in ascending order of specialisation) of insect life in general, of the many species of wild bee native to central Europe, of the European Honey Bee, and of central Europe's own native Dark Honey Bee sub-species (Apis _mellifera mellifera_, which has been driven to the edge of extinction through displacement and hybridisation with other sub-species of Apis _mellifera_ imported by beekeepers since the late 18th century from southern Europe).
+- The DACH region is home to a variety of charities active in the protection (listed in ascending order of specialisation) of insect life in general, of the many species of wild bee native to central Europe, of the European Honey Bee, and of central Europe's own native Dark Honey Bee sub-species (Apis _mellifera mellifera_, which has been driven to the edge of extinction through displacement and hybridisation with other sub-species of Apis _mellifera_ imported by beekeepers since the late 18th century from southern Europe).
 Elise has communicated with and contributed to some of these charities in the past.
 She may discuss a public association with one of them to help raise the authority of the site.

 ### CEO and the like

-- Some time when she needs a change from the programming effort she'll brainstorm out a list of short- and long-tail keywords (in German mostly) to insert strategically in her site and run a few experiments with Google search to see which of them come up most frequently in searches.
+- Some time when she needs a change from the programming effort she'll brainstorm out a list of short- and long-tail keywords (mostly in German) to insert strategically in her site and run a few experiments with Google search to see which of them come up most frequently in searches.

-- She'll have a chat with a friend who's a specialist in CEO for advice on how far to go with inserting the keywords, etc..
+- She'll have a chat with a friend who's a specialist in CEO for advice on how far to go with inserting such keywords, etc..

 - She might consider shelling out the ten dollars she'll need to pay to search for keywords used outside the territories covered under the free version of Wordtracker.com.

 - She'll need to draw up a list of beekeeping associations, organisations, clubs, institutes, etc., to be able to include them on a list of useful links somewhere on the site.
 Other uses for this information could well occur to her in the future.

-- She'll have to have a chat with Tomáš (and any other possible suppliers) about the extent of product documentation, and in particular the quality and style of any immages available.
+- She'll have to have a chat with Tomáš (and any other possible suppliers) about the extent of product documentation, and in particular the quality and style of any images available.

 - She'll create a sitemap.xml file to ensure that crawlers get to where she wants them to look.